biowpn/GoBattleSim-Python/README.md

 To run the matrix simulations, just remove the "`--pokemon`" flag (and change the output path):

 ```
-python -m gobattlesim.Matrix examples/kanto_starters.csv -c examples/gbs_game_master.json --league great -o examples/matrix.csv
+python -m gobattlesim.Matrix examples/kanto_starters.csv --league great -o examples/matrix.csv
 ```
+- Same as above, the matrix output format is determined by the extension name.
+Other options include `tsv` and `json`.

-Note that we can also use [kanto_starters_with_stats.csv](examples/kanto_starters_with_stats.csv) from earlier step.
+- We can also use [kanto_starters_with_stats.csv](examples/kanto_starters_with_stats.csv) from earlier step.
 This way the tool can grab the derived stats instead of doing the derivation again.

 ## Module: Engine